apang661/ShibaJump/README.md

 - As a user, I want to be able to enter, change, and view my username.
 - As a user, I want to be able to select different characters and view the list of playable characters.
 - As a user, I want to be able to check my amount of ShibaPoints (User cannot earn ShibaPoints as of now).
-- As a user, I want to be able to add enemies to the list of enemies I've encountered.
+- As a user, I want to be able to add enemies to the list of favorite enemies.

 Here are two user stories that describe features that should be added in Phase 2:
 - As a user, I want to be able to save my account and game data.